 In the same way as for knowledge and skills, the descriptors have a predicate and an object.
-The predicate describes what kind of skill is referred to (can observe, can listen, can identify, can compare, can use, can interact, can make one's own, can memorise...) and the object expresses the object to which the skill can be applied: writing systems (can observe), misunderstandings (can identify), the repertoire of interlocutors (can take account of), contact situations (can interact in) 52 at the first level according to predicates; within each category according to sub-categories of objects.
+The predicate describes what kind of skill is referred to (can observe, can listen, can identify, can compare, can use, can interact, can make one's own, can memorise...) and the object expresses the object to which the skill can be applied: writing systems (can observe), misunderstandings (can identify), the repertoire of interlocutors (can take account of), contact situations (can interact in)57.